jfioasd/Flip/README.md

 If you want to do a map loop, just do whatever operation you want on the TOS.
 But make sure you push a condition of `1` at the end.

+Reduce loops aren't as common as map / filter loops, so I didn't make a separate command for it.
+However, it can be implemented quite easily.
+Repeat `len(stack) - 1` times: 1) shift bottom of stack to top (i.e. `1 m`).
+2) Apply whatever binary operation you want in the reduce loop.

 ## Stuff from Backhand

 Like Backhand, you can `)` to increment the step of the IP, and `(` to decrement the step of the IP.